seanbright/mod_amd/README.md

 determining what is a human and what is a machine, but there is much more to
 do:

-* Set appropriate channel variables when a human/machine is detected.
+* Emit events when a decision is made (Not sure, Machine, or Human).
 * Make sure that we are unlocking and cleaning up where necessary.